kraglik/kraft/README.md

 # Kraft

-## A pythonic deep learning framework
+Kraft is a pythonic deep learning framework.
+It has a built-in GPU acceleration.